Priyashuklalko123/Context-aware-6D-Pose-Estimation-of-Known-Objects-using-RGB-D-data/README.md

 # Citation
-Please cite [Context-aware 6D pose estimation for known objects from RGB-D data](https://arxiv.org/abs/2212.05560) if you use this repository in your publications
+Please cite [Context-aware 6D pose estimation of known objects Using RGB-D data](https://arxiv.org/abs/2212.05560) if you use this repository in your publications
 ```
 @misc{kumar2022contextaware,
       title={Context-aware 6D Pose Estimation of Known Objects using RGB-D data},